Special delivery for ITER

 Traffic was halted briefly as the huge beams made their way across the rotary and onto the ITER construction site.
 Photo: AIF

-The heavy lifting required for PF coil assembly will be done by two bridge cranes.
+The heavy lifting required for coil assembly will be done by two bridge cranes.
 Straddling the workspace across its width (approximately 40 metres) and installed at opposite ends of the Winding Facility, the cranes will travel along metal rails that span the building's entire length.

 (Spie Batignolles, Omega Concept and Setec) chosen by the European Domestic Agency F4E to design and build the facility.
 "The building was designed around the requirements of these cranes, including massive concrete pillars anchored deep in the ground to support the runways."

-During operations, the crane will unload 20-ton coils of niobium-titanium (NbTi) superconductor from trucks that back directly into the building, and deliver them to the winding machines.
+During operations, the crane will unload 20-tonne coils of niobium-titanium (NbTi) superconductor from trucks that back directly into the building, and deliver them to the winding machines.
 On the opposite end, the completed windings will be transported by the second travelling crane for final assembly activities.

 "The delivery of this first crane happened right on schedule," says Philippe.
 "From the beginning of construction activities last August we have been able to maintain the schedule, which is a real challenge for a project of this size.
 It's hard to believe that 11 months ago, there was nothing here."